-Overall this experiment will collect far more samples, analyzed for more nutrients (N, K, P, S, Ca, Mg, B, Zn, Mn, Fe), than ever performed before and will collect the individual tree yields associated with each of these samples.
+Overall this experiment will collect far more samples (2,672 samples from 456 individual trees), analyzed for more nutrients (N, K, P, S, Ca, Mg, B, Zn, Mn, Fe) than ever performed before and will collect the individual tree yields associated with each of these samples.
 This detailed approach is designed to provide the foundation statistical information needed to guide fertilizer practice for the forseable future.